suprateembanerjee/Content-Aware-Image-Resizing/README.md

 Content-Aware Image Resizing (Liquid Rescaling)
 ============================================================

-There are four steps in the implementation:
+There are five steps in the implementation:

 | Step | Exercise file    | Description                                |
 |------|------------------|--------------------------------------------|